Halloween is not permission to be ignorant

 Choosing the right costume every year is a difficult decision, but choosing a culturally sensitive one is not.
 For Halloween, some go the traditional route and dress as a ghost or a witch, but others choose to dress themselves in attire representative of another culture, often drawing from stereotypes.
 The possibilities of culturally insensitive costumes are endless, ranging from "Terrorist Arab" to "Ghetto Black" to "Nerdy Asian."
 Cultures are not costumes, and people should avoid representing them as so.

+A few weeks ago, a popular costume company called Chasing Fireflies sent out their annual booklet to some houses in the local area.
+It featured costumes like the "Native American Princess" and "Indian Maharani Princess" in their catalog for girls.
+This may seem harmless at first, but the implications are far reaching.
+When girls are allowed to dress up as Native American or Indian, or any culture, for just one day, they show that these cultures are simply just costumes.
+It degrades an entire culture to a few defining features and turns it into a costume someone can wear for one day only, when people actually belonging to the culture deal with the very real stereotypes and stigmas every day.
 Often times, only people with privilege are afforded the ability to appropriate a Halloween costume, and often times, this applies to white people.
 White American is seen as the norm, while any other culture is seen as exotic and different.
 This ostracizes people of color and their cultures.
 While white culture can borrow from other cultures while still maintaining their own "whiteness", marginalized cultures do not have this option.
 There is white dominance over what is cool, what is common, what is criminal and what is crude.

 Cultural appropriation primarily relates to the oversimplification and adoption of any defining characteristic of an ethnicities' culture by individuals who are not a part of the culture.
 It is essentially a power dynamic in which members of a dominant culture are able to take elements from a culture of a non-dominant culture - without acknowledging the continuous oppression.
 Culturally insensitive Halloween costumes work the same way.
 People have the privilege to take from another culture and wear it as a costume for a day.
 They then also have the privilege to ignore the actual culture and the people who it belongs to.